14 Marketing Strategies for Small Businesses

 Marketing isn’t just about promoting your brand and product.
 It’s also about creating long-term, sustainable relationships with customers.
 That’s what builds brand loyalty and makes customers keep coming back.

-Customer relationship management (CRM) software can help you do just that.
+Customer relationship management (CRM) software, such as Salesforce for small businesses, can help you do just that.
 A CRM allows you to track customers’ interactions with your business and automate sales processes and outreach.

 CRM tools also allow you to personalize messages, create more targeted content, and speed up the sales cycle.